shway0/Gpt/PROGRESS.md

 - Expand on the Warden subplot and ecological transformation themes
 - Introduce the Silent Choir and their unique cultivation techniques
 - Explore Wei's growing legend as the "Hollow King"
-- Develop the Cult of the Hollow subplot